 If your child is under 18 then we’ll need permission from you as their parent or guardian for them to enter one of our competitions or to share a picture, photo or story with us.

 Photographs, pictures and stories in our magazines

 We want young people to join in saving our seas, and sometimes there are opportunities for sharing photos, stories and pictures.
 We ask consent prior to publishing any child’s picture, photo or story; this may include also publishing their name and age if appropriate.

 MCS will state in age-appropriate language that children must only enter the competition if they have permission from their parent first.
 We will make reasonable efforts to verify that consent has been given or authorised by the holder of parental responsibility and treat all the identifiable submitted competition materials, including names, ages and other details as personal data.

 If your child enters a competition and is one of the lucky winners or runners-up, we’ll publish their name and winning entry alongside the other winners.

-We will not distribute or share images of identifiable young people without knowledge of express permission supplied by a parent or guardian.
+We will not distribute or share images of identifiable children or young people without knowledge of express permission supplied by a parent or guardian.

 Information for parents

 We take great care to protect and respect the rights of individuals in relation to their personal data, especially in the case of children.
 If your child is under 18, we’ll only use his or her personal data with your consent.
 This means that, for example, if your child wants to have his or her name or picture featured in our magazine, we’ll need you to confirm you are happy for us to do so.